mpuig/repomixer/repomix-output/https___github.com_google_adk-docs.md

     - **Multimodality (Screen Sharing)**: The agent can share its screen to display charts, graphs, and portfolio performance data.
 The client could also share their screen to point to a specific news article and ask, "What is the potential impact of this event on my tech stocks?"
     - **Live Interaction**: Analyze the client's current portfolio allocation by accessing their account data.Simulate the impact of a potential trade on the portfolio's risk profile.

-## 1.2 ADK Bidi-streaming Architecture Overview
+## 1.2 ADK Bidi-streaming Architecture Overview { #adk-bidi-streaming-architecture-overview }

 ADK Bidi-streaming architecture enables bidirectional AI conversations feel as natural as human dialogue.
 The architecture seamlessly integrates with Google's [Gemini Live API](https://ai.google.dev/gemini-api/docs/live) through a sophisticated pipeline that has been designed for low latency and high-throughput communication.